 Dear Your Business Credit,

-Merchants in any state who wonder if they can add surcharges to credit and debit card purchases should first review the contracts they’ve signed with the card networks, such as Visa and MasterCard.
-That’s about as much fun as reading the phone book, but you really need to know what these documents say.
+Merchants who wonder if they can add surcharges to credit and debit card purchases should first review the contracts they’ve signed with the card networks, such as Visa and Mastercard.
+That’s about as much fun as reading the dictionary, but you really need to know what these contracts say.

 Now let’s look at the situation in California.
 Your state is one of 10 that bans surcharges.
 The other no-surcharge states are Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma and Texas.